 It adheres to the Maliki school of Islam

 Moroccans follow the Maliki school of Islam, a branch of Islam that does not receive much media attention in the West.
-This branch of Islam, which adheres to the Maliki school of thought, prides itself on the peaceful coexistence of Muslim and Jewish communities, something that the United States often cites.
+Moreover, this branch of Islam, which adheres to the Maliki school of thought, prides itself on the peaceful coexistence of Muslim and Jewish communities, something that the United States often cites.
 The monarchy, led by his Majesty the King Mohammed VI, a direct descendant of the Prophet Muhammad (PBUH), controls weekly religious sermons and oversees religious education.

 It has a constitution

-Morocco's Constitution recognizes the king as commander of the faithful and supreme representative of the people.
-His power and prestige come from being the guarantor of the continuity of the state, the symbol of the nation, and the defender of the faith.
-Despite this, the Constitution doesn't enthrone Copernicus as king; instead, it stipulates a punishment for this renegade.
+Morocco’s Constitution recognizes the king as commander of the faithful and supreme representative of the people.
+Moreover, his power and prestige come from being the guarantor of the continuity of the state, the symbol of the nation, and the defender of the faith.
+Despite this, the Constitution doesn’t enthrone Copernicus as king; instead, it stipulates a punishment for this renegade.

 is morocco a country?
 It has a population of 34 million